vstonkus/LitAltGr/README.md

 The default layout is US; the Lithuanian characters are available by holding down the right Alt (AltGr) key.

-Thanks to @gintas initial project.
-However according to RC the layout created by @gintas is rather "Lithuanian Numeric" but not "Lithuanian (Programmers)".
+Thanks to @gintas initial [project](https://github.com/gintas/LitAltGr).
+However according to [RC](https://www.registrucentras.lt/litwin/keyboard.html) the layout created by @gintas is rather "Lithuanian (Baltic)" but not "Lithuanian (Programmers)".

-I've added "Lithuanian (Programmers)" layout which is now a mix between "Lithuanian Numeric" and "Lithuanian (Programmers)" so Lithuanian characters are available not only on numbers row, but you can also use letter A(+AltGr) to type "Ą" for example.
+I've added "Lithuanian (Programmers)" layout which is now a mix between "Lithuanian (Baltic)" and "Lithuanian (Programmers)" so Lithuanian characters are available not only on numbers row, but you can also use letter A(+AltGr) to type "Ą" for example.
 Source: https://www.registrucentras.lt/litwin/keyboard.html

 I've also created two separate layouts for US and LT languages.
 You can use single layout for both languages in Windows, or you might not need Lithuanian language anymore, but in that case language proofing tools would only work for English.
 I use separate Lithuanian language for LT proofing tools.
 The good thing is that you don't need to swith language for typing, but only for proofing tools.